 Community Awareness & Prevention Training:

 Mulready’s Pub was the very first SOS Safe Bar!
 All Safe Bar staff have been educated and trained so they know what to do when they witness alarming behaviors in their establishment.
-The goal of Safe Bar Alliance is to collaborate with bars to keep their staff and customers safer from predatory behavior, sexual harassment and sexual assault.
-Find a SOS Safe Bar.
+The goal of Safe Bar Alliance is to collaborate with bars to keep their staff and customers safer from predatory behavior, sexual harassment, and sexual assault.
+Find an SOS Safe Bar.

 Safe Place is a partnership between SOS and local businesses to provide individuals and families in crisis a safe place to go to call for help.
 If a business has a Safe Place sign displayed, they are there to help you.
 Find an SOS Safe Place.

 SOS Strong is an awareness fundraiser that encourages leaders in our community to have conversations about domestic violence and sexual assault in order to connect with a larger audience and bring awareness to the role men and people of all masculine genders play in preventing domestic violence, child abuse, and sexual violence.
 These ambassadors pledge to: lead by example, not blame victims, be a positive up-stander, not engage in violence, stand up for someone in need and always use their voice to speak for what is right.

 Visit our SOS Strong page for more information.